akvo/akvo-product-design/services/NotificationService/15-NotificationService/FunctionalDesign/NotificationService.md

 ## Questions
+- Is there a benefit of having services to register via the API if we want custom emit handlers?
 - Is it appropriate to index users via email?
 We don't have a global identification service as is so we need to use something.
 The only alternative I see at the moment is to use RSR internal user id's but that seems very limiting.
 - This raises the question if Akvo should not let the public get an Akvo account.
 We could have open "Akvo account" & "Akvo trusted network account" (network account).
 But there are of course implications around this *- difficult stuff*.